Mehrunisa V Lub U

 Mehrunisa V Lub U is a 2017 Pakistani romantic socio-comedy film written and directed by Yasir Nawaz.
 The film was released on 26 June 2017.
 It was produced by Nida Yasir and Hassan Zia under the YNH Films production company and is distributed by Eveready Pictures and Urdu 1 Pictures.
 The film stars Danish Taimoor and Sana Javed.

 Reviews of the film were mixed.
-While some felt it was a colourful guilt-free family film released for Eid al-Fitr, others felt that there were too many dirty jokes and that better writing and direction could have helped convey its simple message of community stewardship.
+While some felt it was a colourful guilt-free family film released for Eid al-Fitr, others thought there were too many dirty jokes and that better writing and direction could have helped convey its simple message of community stewardship.

 Plot

 Ali, a young Pakistani, returns from China to Karachi with gifts for his family and friends.
 He is in love with his childhood crush Mehru, the daughter of his father's friend, and a marriage alliance is made between their families.
 Meanwhile, Marzi, a local transgender don, seeks to buy out the neighbourhood in a scheme with a politician to profit from anticipated Chinese development in the area.

 Newlyweds Ali and Mehru are unable to conceive a child.
 A doctor suggests that stress could be the reason, as Mehru has been unable to adjust to the city squalor and fears crime.
 Ali decides to let her stay at her father's home in the country, while deciding to improve his neighbourhood by changing the attitudes of its residents.

-With his trusted friend Jani, Ali sets to convincing the community to improve their neighbourhood.
+With his trusted friend Jani, Ali sets out to convince the community to improve their neighbourhood.
 Some are resistant but early progress convinces them to keep the roads and buildings clean, if only as a facade.
 Mehru realizes that Ali's neighbours are good people, and the revitalization leads to a news telecast of economic growth and financial stability.